huggingface/search-and-learn/README.md

 # Search and Learn

 Recipes to enhance LLM capabilities by scaling inference-time compute.
-Inspired by Rich Sutton's [Bitter Lesson](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf):
+Name inspired by Rich Sutton's [Bitter Lesson](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf):

 > One thing that should be learned from the bitter lesson is the great power of general purpose methods, of methods that continue to scale with increased computation even as the available computation becomes very great.
 The two methods that seem to scale arbitrarily in this way are _**search**_ and _**learning**_.